Armillus/Delegate/README.md

 Developed at the beginning as a part of a much larger project to help me to achieve good performance in critical scenarios, Delegate has grown and aims to provide an easy to use way to replace your `std::function` efficiently.

-While being as safe as a standard `std::function`, Delegates are smaller, faster and they **don't use any heap allocation**, whatever the size of the function you store inside.
-Furthermore, it's a **header only library**, easy to integrate in your C++ 17 / C++ 20 projects.
+While being as safe as a standard `std::function`, Delegates are smaller, faster, non-templated (but still generic) and they **don't use any heap allocation**, whatever the size of the function you store inside.
+Furthermore, it's a **header-only library**, easy to integrate in your C++ 17 / C++ 20 projects.

 ## Why Delegate?